 The original photographs were recorded on Kodak Kodachrome 200 using a Canon AT-1 camera.
 These images were transferred by Kodalux Processing Services to PhotoCD at the time of original processing.
 The PhotoCD images were converted to 256-color GIFs or (since June 1998) JPEGs at a pixel resolution of no more than 640 by 480.

 In early 1997, I gained access to an Olympus D-300L digital camera, and have begun to add photos in the JPEG (*.jpg) format.
-These images are not as good as the ones produced via 35mm film and PhotoCD, but the cost and turn-around time are appealing.
-When lighting conditions are excellent in the garden, the results appear to me to be "acceptable," but under typical Seattle skies, the lighting conditions are not good enough to produce good images with the Olympus.
+These images are not as good as the ones produced via 35mm film and PhotoCD, but the cost and turn-around time were appealing.
+When lighting conditions are excellent in the garden, the results were "acceptable," but under typical Seattle skies, the lighting conditions are not good enough to produce good images with the Olympus.

-The disk space for this demonstration project is currently provided on a World-Wide Web server operated by the National Network of Libraries Medicine, Pacific Northwest Region.
+The disk space for this demonstration project was originally hosted on an early World-Wide Web server operated by the National Network of Libraries Medicine, Pacific Northwest Region.
 However, all other direct costs of this project have been contributed by Michael Boer, including (in 1994) approximately $30.84 for film, $112.77 for PhotoCD processing, and an unknown number of hours squeezed out of lunch breaks, evenings, and holidays.

 As Michael Spence writes in A Context for a Renewed Economics (Fair Oaks, CA: Association of Waldorf Schools of North America <firstname.lastname@example.org>.
 1990. p.
 17.):